 It all comes back to drawing.

 Observational drawing is the foundation of all visual art forms.
 It is the skeleton around which are wrapped painting and photography, sculpture, design and film-making.
 But drawing is not, as some would imagine, a superpower.
-It is not only for special people, nor is it the sole province of those with well-coordinated fingers.
-In fact, drawing has very little to do with fingers at all, and everything to do with the mind.
-It is about seeing.
+It's not just for special people, or people with abnormally well-coordinated fingers.
+In fact, drawing has very little to do with the fingers at all, and everything to do with the mind.

 Georgia O'Keefe once said that "in a way, nobody ever sees a flower really, it is so small, we haven't time - and to see takes time."
 The job of the visual artist, then, is to take the time to see things.
 And believe it or not, this is not as easy - nor as inevitable - as you might think.